gagandeep/Web-Architecture-Evolution/Chapter0.md

 ### 7. IoT (Internet of Things) specialized hardware

-Do you wondering why are we discussing Human Evolution to Hardware Evolution
+Do you wondering why are we discussing Human Evolution to Hardware Evolution?
+This book is about Web Architectures not about Human or Hardware.

 ## References
 - History of computing hardware: https://en.wikipedia.org/wiki/History_of_computing_hardware